playhex/playhex/manual-tests.md

     - Lose the game
     - I should see the last move from AI, and the lose popin.

+- I can see AI first move when AI plays first with no delay

 - I cannot play against myself, join my own game twice

 - Check if I can see game, last move and win popin as watcher